Why isn't Zlatan Ibrahimovic playing for AC Milan against Manchester United? | Goal.com

 Why isn't Zlatan Ibrahimovic playing against Man Utd?

-Ibrahimovic is unavailable for the game against Manchester United because of a thigh injury.
+Ibrahimovic is not playing for AC Milan in the game against Manchester United because of a thigh injury.

 On February 28, two days after the draw was made, the Swede sustained the injury during AC Milan's Serie A clash against Roma and was forced to leave the pitch 55 minutes into the game.